aaronjfisher/visual_pvalue/README.md

 * Supplemental materials providing additional details on our survey procedure, model fitting, and background information on Coursera, are contained in "supplement.pdf"
 * Code for generating the plots shown to users is contained in the "generate_plots" folder
-* The full library of plots shown to users, code for generating these l is contained in "pvalue_plot_image_library"
+* The full library of plots shown to users is contained in the "pvalue_plot_image_library" folder
-* Code for our analysis is contained in "analysis"
+* Code for our analysis is contained in the "analysis" folder